 Our vision is a world without child sexual abuse.
 Child sexual abuse is a preventable, not inevitable, public health problem.
 We believe that everyone shares the responsibility for prevention, and everyone benefits when children remain safe from abuse.

 From clean water to safe housing to near-universal immunization, established public health practices dating back to the mid-19th century have delivered longer life, better health and higher quality of living in communities around the world.
 The same techniques can be applied to the task of preventing child sexual abuse, based on five fundamental steps that have been applied to public health challenges across the U.S. and around the world:

 - Research to advance the primary prevention of child sexual abuse, including the development and rigorous evaluation of prevention interventions;

-- Education for policymakers, funders, advocates, educators, health and social service practitioners, media, parents and other stakeholder, to deliver the message that child sexual abuse prevention is both essential and achievable;
+- Education for and from policymakers, funders, advocates, educators, health and social service practitioners, media, parents, and other stakeholders;

-- Advocacy that secure resources and support for evidence-based policies and practices that prevent child sexual abuse;
+- Advocacy that secures resources and support for evidence-based policies and practices that prevent child sexual abuse;

-- Policy efforts that support a public health approach to child sexual abuse prevention.
+- Policy efforts that support effective approaches to child sexual abuse prevention.